Arms and Armor

 All visitors

-• Timed-entry reservations will be required for all visitors to the Arms and Armor Galleries.
+• Timed-entry reservations are required for all visitors to the Arms and Armor Galleries.
+Additional time slots will be added every Wednesday at noon ET.

 • Making a reservation online in advance is the only way to guarantee your entry into the Arms and Armor Galleries.
 There may be a very limited number of walk-up tickets available each day on a first-come, first-served basis.